Is your business still relying on manual timesheets to track employee work hours?

 Key lessons from this case:

-- The significance of maintaining channels for reporting suspicious behavior, such as anonymous tips, and the need for organizations to be proactive in investigating and addressing such allegations.
+- Maintaining channels for reporting suspicious behavior, such as anonymous tips can be helpful in uncovering time fraud along with being proactive in investigating and addressing such allegations.

 - Implementing reliable systems that detect discrepancies and ensure accurate record-keeping is crucial for preventing and detecting fraudulent activities.